 Required By State & Insurance Carriers

 The state of Wisconsin does require anyone who sells and serves alcohol to be Wisconsin alcohol certified.
 Plus, most liability insurance carriers for alcohol serving establishments (restaurants, bars, taverns, night clubs, etc.) require all employees to be alcohol certified.
-They will require your staff remain current with state rules, regulations, and laws, in regards to the service of alcohol.
+They will require your staff to remain current with state rules, regulations, and laws in regards to the service of alcohol.
 As a result, more businesses are requiring our alcohol training course certificate as a condition of employment.